danieltdt/heroku-buildpack-nginx/README.md

 ## How it works?

-* Installs the .nginx.version specified in your `nginx.json`.
+* Installs the .engines.nginx.version specified in your `app.json`.
+* Download and install dependencies defined at .dependencies in your `app.json`
 * Compiles nginx with your modules from your `/modules` folder.
-* Automatically recompile nginx and modules if modifications are detected.
+* Automatically recompile nginx with modules if modifications are detected.
 * Caches nginx source code for faster deploy.

 ### Running on heroku